Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Follow us!

 And there you go!
-The installation was a bit laborious but in the end, it's a valuable investment.
+The installation was a bit laborious but in the end, it is a valuable investment.

 If you liked the project, don't forget to share it.
 Comments and feedback are always welcome.

-Necessary materials to install a roof fan and solar panels on a converted van
+Necessary materials to install a roof fan and solar panels on a camper van

 • 200W solar panels